- Purchase the complete Expat Arrivals Hong Kong Guide (PDF)

 The cost of shipping is directly related to volume, method of delivery and the distance the cargo travels.

-People moving to Hong Kong on an expat employment package should try and negotiate a shipping allowance in their contract.
+People moving to Hong Kong on an expat employment package should try to negotiate a shipping allowance in their contract.
 Typical offers include an air-freight and sea-freight allowance, both for shipping to Hong Kong and then back to one's home country upon the contract's completion.

-Air-freight services are faster, but much more expensive than choosing to send items by sea freight.
+Air-freight services are faster, but much more expensive than sending items by sea freight.
 The best way to reduce the cost is to split the shipment, and to send the things that will be needed right away by air and to have the remainder sent by sea.
 Anything that's going to be needed soon after arrival should be included in the air shipment, or even in one's flight luggage.

 Those looking for cost-effective solutions should carefully consider what they need to take with them and what can be replaced when they arrive in Hong Kong.
 Furniture purchased for another city may not fit into a Hong Kong apartment (which will likely be small), and precious family heirlooms may be safer at a family member’s home or in a storage unit than on a long voyage across the sea.